Brazzein: As a sweetener

 Brazzein represents an alternative to available low-calorie sweeteners.
 As a protein, it is safe for diabetics.
 It is also very soluble in water (>50 mg/mL).

 When blended with other sweeteners, such as aspartame and stevia, brazzein reduces side aftertaste and complements their flavor.

 Its taste profile is closer to sucrose than other natural sweeteners (apart from thaumatin).
 Unlike other sweet-tasting proteins, it can withstand heat, making it more suitable for industrial food processing.

 Papers have been published showing it can be made in a laboratory using peptide synthesis and recombinant proteins were successfully produced via E. coli.

 The Texas companies Prodigene and Nectar Worldwide were among the licensees to use Wisconsin Alumni Research Foundation patents on brazzein, and genetically engineer it into maize.
 Brazzein then can be commercially extracted from the maize through ordinary milling.
 Approximately one ton of maize yields 1-2 kilograms of brazzein.
 It can also be engineered into plants like wheat to make pre-sweetened grains, e.g. for cereals.

 A company was formed to bring it to market as a sweetener in 2008, which initially said it would start selling the product by 2010 once it obtained agreement from the FDA that its brazzein was generally recognized as safe (GRAS).

-In 2012 the company said that regulatory approval might take an additional one or two years and in 2014 it still had not obtained a GRAS waiver from the FDA and was seeking partners, and the product was still not on the market as of 2016.
+In 2024, the brand Oobli received the first GRAS certification from the FDA, with no potential concerns for consumption being raised.